3j14/sync/README.md

 ## License

-The white refresh icon is made by Cole Bemis and from the awesome (feathericons)[https://feathericons.com/] icon set, released under the MIT License.
+The white refresh icon is made by Cole Bemis and is part of the awesome [feathericons](https://feathericons.com/) icon set, released under the MIT License.

 Copyright 2019 Jonas Drotleff <jonas.drotleff@gmail.com>